symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 title: LocalSparqlEndpoint
 ---

-On this page we describe how to set up your own SPARQL endpoint at a local server running under a recent Linux Debian Ubuntu distribution.
-We assume that an apache webserver process with functioning mod\_rewrite is running on that server.
+On this page we describe how to set up your own SPARQL endpoint at <http://localhost:8890/sparql> based on Apache (requires mod\_rewrite) running under a recent Linux Debian Ubuntu distribution.

+-   Tried with Debian GNU/Linux 7.0, Ubuntu 12.04.2 LTS, and Apache/2.2.22 (Debian)

+### Preliminary Remarks

 There are plenty of RDF stores based on MySQL databases.
 Much of them are well suited for serving SymbolicData Data (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).